yonasBSD/ternfs/README.md

 Will build all the artifacts apart from the Kernel module.
 The output will be in `build/alpine`.
 Things will be built in an Alpine Linux container, so that everything will be fully statically linked. `./build.sh release` will build outside the container, everything will still be linked statically apart from glibc, which cannot be reliably linked statically.

+If you want to build outside the Alpine container (e.g. if you wan to do `go run` as I suggest below), you need to have the right Go in your PATH.
+On ETD dev boxes this can be accomplished by adding `/opt/go1.18.4/bin` to your path.

 ## Playing with a local EggsFS instance

 ```
 % cd go/eggsrun
 % go run . -data-dir <data-dir>
 ```

 The above will run all the processes needed to run EggsFS.
 This includes:

 * 256 metadata shards;